seuros/activejob-stats/README.md

 # Activejob::Stats

-Activejob Stats is an Activejob addon that will collect and send data samples from your Jobs to various stat servers
+Activejob Stats is an [ActiveJob](https://github.com/rails/activejob) addon that will collect and send data samples from your Jobs to various stat servers

 ## Installation